bjma/hackclub/README.md

 * <s>Add more content to About Us page</s>
 * <s>Add team page on About Us page</s>
 * <s>Implement registration page and possibly events page (?)</s>
-* Add footer.
-Will add at end too.
+* <s>Add footer.
+Will add at end too.</s>
 * Add HTML&CSS and Java tutorials

+Future implementations:
+* Learn PHP to add functionality (will do at the very end, tentative actually)
+* Add more tutorials for other languages

+Libraries:
+* particleground.js
+* Bootstrap CSS

 <!-- WHY
       ARE
         YOU
           HERE-->
-Future implementations:
-* Learn PHP to add functionality (will do at the very end, tentative actually)
-* Add more tutorials for other languages